Talk deep into the night.

 What is more amazing than falling head-over-heels in love?
 It's AMAZING.
 I've experienced it more than once, but in each case either the intense love wasn't reciprocated or the rest of the puzzle pieces didn’t fit.
 Is it possible to have that amazing kind of love AND a good fit - emotionally and logistically - for both partners?
 I'd like to believe that there is a man in my future with whom it will all feel 'right', on good days _and_ bad.
 But, if you've read this far, I don't think I have to tell you that finding that person is a hell of a lot harder than ordering takeout.
 If you can relate to http://www.elephantjournal.com/2015/01/i-promise-to-touch-you/, though, that's a good start for us.

 I am looking for someone who will be a great friend – someone who wrestles me to the ground in play as we walk through the park and laugh and who wrestles the frown off my face at the end of a really tough day.
 I crave someone who is as curious about my life and the stories I have to tell as I am about his.
 I am looking to be with someone with whom I can have a great time on all levels, who will enjoy that I can be wickedly sarcastic at times and emotionally vulnerable at others, and with whom I share a mutual respect and strong physical attraction.
 No less importantly, I am looking for someone who isn't intimidated by a woman who is intelligent, who is successful, and who has dreams for her future but who also sometimes just craves a long, strong hug from someone she loves and who longs to have someone in her life who genuinely cares how her day went and takes the time to ask.
-Might you be right for me?
-If you have gotten this far into my profile and are still interested in finding out, (1) congratulations (!) and (2) please do drop me a note.
+Might we be a good fit for each other?
+If you have gotten this far into my profile and are still interested in finding out, please do drop me a note.